lisadean/FlatCraft/README.md

 Stripped down 2D version of Minecraft using the pygame library

+Flatcraft.py is the main game file to run.

 Move using arrow keys.
-Quit using Cmd + Q or Windows + Q.

 A new goblin spawns every two seconds from the lower right corner and starts moving toward the player.
 If a goblin touches the player, the goblin dies and